ryaka/rheakara/content/blog/h1b.md

 ### Top Indian IT firm applications peaked in 2015

-The top 10 indian applicants reached a peak back in 2015 and as a net have decreased tremendously in past 2 years.
+The top 10 indian applicants reached a peak back in 2015 and as a net have decreased tremendously in the past 2 years.
 Infosys is perhaps the most dramatic, dropping from a high of ~18,000 applications in 2015 to ~9,000 in 2017.

 {{<figure src="/img/num_indian.png">}}

 ## Trends in wages

-One of the accusations put forth by the White House has been that the workers brought in by the supposed H-1B abusers are a form of cheap labor.
+One of the accusations by the White House has been that the workers brought in by the supposed H-1B abusers are a form of cheap labor.

 To check on these claims, the median wages for the top 5 positions brought over by each of the top 6 Indian IT firms was calculated.
 In order to take geography into account, the wages were were calculated for each city.

-The heatmaps below show the wages and relative wages to the prevailing wage for the top 5 positions in the top 5 worksite cities for each company.
+The heatmaps below show the workers' wages for the top 5 positions in the top 5 worksite cities for each company.
 To reduce variance, values are shown only if there are at least 10 such workers at each worksite.

+The percentage of the workers' wage vs the market wage in the same geo is also shown.
+The values for this are calculate using the workers' wage and prevailing wage filed by employers.

 Exemplary heatmaps are chosen below to save space.
 A full gallery for all the companies can be found [here](google.com).

+*TODO*

 ### Top Indian IT Firm Workers Are Spread Out